haardikk21/points-hook/README.md

 e.g. if somebody sells 1 ETH to buy "TOKEN", they will get 0.2 `POINTS`

-- For add liquidity, we'll keep it 1:1 for ETH added

 ### How are these points represented?

-- Separate ERC-20 token, call it `POINTS`, minting `POINTS` to people who do those above things
+- Separate ERC-1155 token, call it `POINTS`, minting `POINTS` to people who do those above things per Pool

 ## Mechanism Design